joric/j3de/README.md

 * Probably a ton of other things

-OpenGL version uses (tries to use) vanilla Clax 0.10, so mind that scene won't load if it contains instances or referenced objects, so you have to make a full-blown copies of everything.
+OpenGL version uses (tries to use) vanilla Clax 0.10, so mind that scene won't load if it contains instances or referenced objects, so you have to make full-blown copies of everything.
 This is terrible sizewise, but nevertheless, it works just fine without referencing (toolsmedia style).
 If anything, you can write your own handler, see the metaballs object for example ("Fx01" in 1.3ds).
 And the file can be well compressed anyway.